-The Law Library is a major resource for legal information, serving the university community, the practicing bar, and the general public.
+The Law Library is a major resource for legal information.
+We serve the university community, the practicing bar, and the general public.
 With only a few exceptions, the services and facilities of the Law Library are available to all on an equal basis.
-The primary mission of the Law Library is to support the curriculum and the research needs of faculty and students of the University of Louisville Brandeis School of Law.
-This primary mission motivates the adoption of policies and procedures as well as the provision of materials, equipment, and services.
+Our primary mission is to support the curriculum and research needs of faculty and students at the University of Louisville Brandeis School of Law.
+This mission motivates the adoption of policies and procedures as well as the provision of materials, equipment, and services.

 Anyone may use the facilities, either to consult legal materials or as a place of quiet study.
 Because of availability and demand, much of the Law Library’s collection does not circulate.
 Any resident of Louisville may check out materials that circulate, commensurate with circulation policies and procedures.

 The front desk is always staffed when the library is open.
 You may borrow materials, find assistance in accessing library materials, or speak to a librarian about reference questions at the front desk.

 Please note: Library personnel must be careful not to interpret the law or engage in the unauthorized practice of law, but are available to help patrons locate and use the library’s resources.

 UofL students, faculty, staff, and community borrowers may borrow circulating materials for up to 28 days.
 Community borrowers must be Kentucky residents over 18 years of age with a valid driver's license or other state-issued photo id.
 Many items in the library may not be borrowed.
 Materials on reserve may only be borrowed for 4 hours for use within the library.

 UofL law students may use the computer lab on the first floor of the library.